 Not only will their expertise add value to your growing skillset, but being well-connected in the online space is a definite advantage if you’re interested in a social media career.
-Various sites make managing these relationships more simple, but make sure you also attend events and seminars to build solid relationships in real-time.
+Various sites make managing these relationships simple but make sure you also attend events and seminars to build solid relationships in real time.

 7. Offer Your Skills for Free